meaemb/movie-library/README.md

 - Serving static files such as CSS from the 'public' folder
 - A main landing page (index.html) with project description
 - Organized folder structure for scalability

+## Application Routes

+- `/` — Home page
+- `/about` — About page
+- `/contact` — Contact page (GET + POST)
+- Any other route — Custom 404 page

+## Contact Form Handling

+The contact page includes an HTML form that sends data using a POST request.
+Form data is processed on the server using Express middleware and `req.body`.

+## Error Handling

+The application includes a custom 404 error page.
+If a user navigates to a non-existing route, the server responds with a 404 page.

 ## Installation & Run Instructions